Hedge funds queue up to go short of Bankia

 In Bankia's case, the high rate means funds face being caught out by a so-called "short squeeze" - when shortsellers try to close their positions by buying back the stock because of a rising share price end up pushing the price even higher.

-Bankia shares plunged to record lows on Monday after parent company BFA was forced to ask for 19 billion euros ($24 billion) in government aid to cover possible losses.
+Bankia shares plunged to record lows on Monday after parent company BFA was forced to ask for 19 billion euros in government aid to cover possible losses.

 It has now lost 64 percent of its value since its initial public offering in July.